 Courtesy Rodney Wright/Getty Images

 This Veterans Day, take a moment to honor someone who took the time out to serve our country in the military.
 On top of that, you can check out a film or show featuring one of these Hollywood stars who served in the military.
 Some of the actors on this list have military careers that date back to World War II.
-While this list excludes celebrity veterans who have died, including people like James Stewart, Elvis Presley and Bea Arthur, there's more than enough patriotism on this list to go around.
+While this list excludes celebrity veterans who have died, including people like Jimmy Stewart, Elvis Presley, Kirk Douglas and Bea Arthur, there's more than enough patriotism on this list to go around.